Canadians hold vigils in solidarity with Pittsburgh synagogue shooting victims

 “Remarkably, this man who tried to destroy and tear down our faith tradition had just the opposite effect.”

-“So we were reading the same story they were reading — and strikingly, it was a story about welcoming the stranger.
-The story of Abraham and Sarah who rush out in the Book of Genesis to welcome strangers into their midst to practise hospitality,” Moskovitz said.
+“So we were reading the same story they were reading — and strikingly, it was a story about welcoming the stranger,” Moskovitz said.

 “That’s why the doors of the synagogue are open, so that anybody can come in, seek shelter, seek comfort and seek peace.”